 Rate Principle Status Quo Alternative 1 Alternative 2 Alternative 4 Alternative 5 Cost causation Yes Yes, if one could show either there is only benefit to the Network, or if one could show those that are paying the SCD for the Network are all the same customers that are paying the SCD for the Interties.
 Yes, if we only allocate the portion related to scheduling.
 Yes Yes Full and timely cost recovery Yes Yes Yes Yes Yes Simplicity, understandability, public acceptance and feasibility of application Yes No No Customer acceptance would likely be mixed.
-No Avoidance of rate shock Yes No, there would be significant cost shift to Network customers.
+No Avoidance of rate shock Yes No, there would be a 1-3% rate shift to the Network customers.
 Yes, if we only allocate the portion related to scheduling.
 If we allocate all costs, then there would be a significant cost shift across customers.
-No No Rate stability Yes Yes No Yes No Equitable cost allocation between Federal and non- federal uses of the transmission system Yes Yes Yes Yes No
+No No Rate stability Yes Yes No Yes No Equitable cost allocation between Federal and non- federal uses of the transmission system non- federal uses of Yes Yes Yes No